softbitestudio/DIY-Agent-Harness/README.md

 # 🛑 Before You Start

 If concepts like "microVMs," "SSE streams," and "ACID checkpointers" sound like alien technology, don't panic.
-Check out our **[Glossary (The Jargon Decoupler)](glossary.md)** before writing a single line of code.
+Check out our **[Glossary.md](Glossary.md)** before writing a single line of code.

 ### 🔍 Check Your Environment
 Run this zero-dependency bootstrap script (`check_env.py`) at the root of your project to ensure you're ready to build: